ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Cirrhosis and Complications.md

 			* in severe alcoholic hepatitis
 	* low platelet counts due to portal hypertension and hypersplenism
 	* normal or elevated bilirubin
+	* PT elevated does not respond to vitamin K
+	* Na usually normal unless ascites (then low)
+	* AST ALT elevated with AST/ALT >2:1
+## Diagnosis
+* Clinical or physical or Labs
+* requires continue or recent alcohol history
+* rule out other CLD causes
+* Liver biopsy only if alternate diagnosis suspect
+* <50% survival 5-year if complication with continued drinking
+## Treatment
+*